Skip to content

 How Kootenay Tourism Businesses Can Win Visitors Before They Arrive

-By Kootenay Made Digital · Updated April 8, 2026
+By Kootenay Made Digital · Updated May 8, 2026

 The short version

 • The clearest business usually wins, not the loudest one.
+Obvious beats clever when someone is planning from a phone.

 The planning window is where a lot of the money gets won